netspective-labs/home-polyglot/README.md

 ## Important per-project and per-directory configuration management tools

-We use `devbox` to manage almost all languages and utilities so that they can be easily installed and, more importantly, support multiple versions simultaneously. `devbox` uses `nix`, which has [centrally managed plugins](https://search.nixos.org/packages) for many languages and runtimes.

-In addition to `devbox` which supports a flexible version configuration strategy for languages and runtimes, we use `direnv` to encourage usage of environment variables with per-directory flexibility.
+We use `direnv` to encourage usage of environment variables with per-directory flexibility.
 Per their documentation:

 > direnv is an extension for your shell.
 It augments existing shells with a new feature that can load and unload environment variables depending on the current directory.